thosgood/this-weeks-finds/markdown/251-300/week295.md

            d           d
     C0 --------> C1 ---------> C2

-The electrostatic potential φ is a 0-cochain and the voltage
+The electrostatic potential \varphi is a 0-cochain and the voltage

-V = dφ
+V = d\varphi

 is a 1-cochain.
 As we've seen, the total power is